Non-sparking tools: Common Misconceptions You Need ...

 Non-sparking tools: The must-have safety tools

-A non sparking tool (also referred to as spark-resistant or spark-reduced) is a tool that is only capable of producing a cool or low energy spark.
+A non-sparking tool (also referred to as spark-resistant or spark-reduced) is a tool that is only capable of producing a cool or low energy spark.
 This is due to the fact that, unlike steel tools, non-sparking tools are manufactured from metals that absorb heat.
-These include copper tools and brass tools as well as any beryllium non-sparking tool.
+These include copper and brass tools, as well as any beryllium non-sparking tool.

 Although a non-sparking tool is technically capable of generating a spark, the spark produced from these types of tools is so low in temperature it wouldn’t be capable of igniting.
-This makes non sparking tools safe to use in environments where flammable gasses or materials present a health and safety risk.
+This makes non-sparking tools safe to use in environments where flammable gases or materials present a health and safety risk.

 Where are non-sparking tools used?